 While salt is used to keep our driveways and roads clear, unfortunately, it doesn’t disappear with the snow.
 Some of it melts into our rivers, lakes, and water supplies.
 The portion that does remain on the roads eats away at our infrastructure, including bridges, parking structures, road asphalt, pavements, and even some vehicles.

 Do you ever feel like our New Hampshire roads are constantly under construction?
-While part of their demise can be blamed on the constant expanding and cracking that occurs with fluctuating temperatures, chloride eats away at asphalt and increases the rate at which roads are damaged, potholes are created and cracks occur.
+While part of their demise can be blamed on the constant expansion and cracking that occurs with fluctuating temperatures, chloride eats away at asphalt and increases the rate at which roads are damaged, potholes are created and cracks occur.

 The Effect Road Salt Has on Our Drinking Water